doc4d/docs/docs/API/DataStoreClass.md

 In *contextName*, pass the name of the optimization context to link to the dataclass attributes.

-To designate the dataclass that will receive the context, you can pass a *dataClassName* or a *dataclassObject*.
+To designate the dataclass that will receive the context, you can pass a *dataClassName* or a *dataClassObject*.

-To designate the attributes to link to the context, pass either a list of attributes separated by a comma in *attributes* (Text), or a collection of attribute names in *attributesColl* (Collection of Text)
+To designate the attributes to link to the context, pass either a list of attributes separated by a comma in *attributes* (Text), or a collection of attribute names in *attributesColl* (collection of text).

 If *attributes* is an empty Text, or *attributesColl* is an empty collection, all the scalar attributes of the dataclass are put in the optimization context.
 If you pass an attribute that does not exist in the dataclass, the function ignores it and an error is thrown.